H2020-MSCA-IF-2019

 Here, are a relaxation coefficients related to the time scales involved in the structural phase transition.
 The parameter is the electron gyromagnetic ratio and is the effective field acting on sublattice .
 The coeffiicent is a phenomenological damping constant which if made nonzero (and positive) drives the magnetic system to the ground state.

-A detailed description of our model is shared in publication of Mangeri et al. (2023) and in the following sections we step through our key results and provide representative example files and documentation to reproduce the calculations.
+A detailed description of our model is shared in the preprint on arXiv at Mangeri et al. (2023) and in the following sections we step through our key results and provide representative example files and documentation to reproduce the calculations.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------